Guided 12 Hour Tour of the Lakes, Craters & Lava Fields of Reykjanes with Transfer from Reykjavik

 Jump aboard this Super Jeep adventure to explore the incredible geological wonders and awe-inspiring sights of the Reykjanes Peninsula.
 Look no further if you seek to immerse yourself in Iceland’s otherworldly landscapes.

-You’ll be picked up from your Reykjavík accommodation at 08:00 AM in a Super Jeep.
+You’ll be picked up from your Reykjavík accommodation bright and early in a Super Jeep.
 Not only do the limited number of seats in the vehicle ensure that your tour will be as comfortable and personal as possible, but its all-terrain capabilities mean that you can reach places that big tour buses cannot.

 The first stop is Kleifarvatn, the largest and deepest lake on the peninsula, surrounded by black sand shores and incredible, volcanic peaks.
 This lake gained its fame in 2000 when a series of earthquakes opened the earth beneath it and drained much of the waters away.
 It has mostly refilled now, but evidence of the fissure below is still evident; parts of the lake bubble with the geothermal activity that continues beneath the surface.